ml-archive/Spinner/README.md

 ### Global Settings

 SpinnerView has global properties that can be set for convinence to ensure that all spinners look the same.
+Set these up at app launch if needed.

 ```swift
 SpinnerView.spinnerColor: = .red